Forearm Brace

 • A common flexor tendon on the inner (medial) elbow.

-A ligament is a strong band that links bone to bone and helps steady joints.
-Ligaments around the elbow, forearm, and wrist stop joints moving too far and keep them aligned when you load them.
+A ligament is a strong band that connects bone to bone and helps stabilise joints.
+Ligaments around the elbow, forearm, and wrist help prevent excessive movement and keep joints aligned under load.

-• The median nerve runs through a tight passage at the front of the wrist (the carpal tunnel) into the thumb, index, middle, and part of the ring finger.
+• The median nerve passes through a narrow space at the front of the wrist (the carpal tunnel) into the thumb, index, middle, and part of the ring finger.

 • The ulnar nerve runs behind the inner elbow (the “funny bone”), then through a canal on the little‑finger side of the wrist into the little finger and part of the ring finger.